These are some common tools used to work on this device. You might not need every tool for every procedure.

 - Intel Centrino Ultimate-N 6300 (Puma Peak) 3x3 AGN

 You must buy a card that has a Lenovo FRU on the label to ensure compatibility.
-Unless you are willing to flash a no WL BIOS or alter the card's PCI ID to get around the whitelist, you will need to make sure you have a Lenovo card.
-It helps to know the FRU of the card you want, to make it easier to find.
+Unless you flash a no WL BIOS or alter the PCI ID, you will need to make sure you have a Lenovo card.
+Shop for a card using the FRU you want to make sure it's going to work.

-Note: All supported WWAN cards are obsolete.
+Note: All supported WWAN cards are obsolete, or rely on networks being phased out.
 Use an external device or flash a no WL BIOS and install a modern card.

 The vast majority of machines are billed as WWAN upgradeable.
-This means the machine has the antennas and SIM slot installed, but does not include the card.
-The WWAN card goes next to the bottom RAM slot.
+This means the machine has the antennas and SIM card slot, but doesn’t include the WWAN card.
+The card is installed next to the lower RAM slot if it is not populated with an mSATA SSD.

 IMPORTANT: READ BEFORE BUYING A USED WWAN CARD.